Mdsomratakbor/Github-Tutorial/Git Merge Strategy.md

 **git merge -s subtree branchA branchB**

 `This is an extension of the recursive strategy.
 When merging A and B, if B is a child subtree of A, B is first updated to reflect the tree structure of A, This update is also done to the common ancestor tree that is shared between A and B.`

+### Types of Git Merge Strategies

+**Explicit Merges**
+`Explicit merges are the default merge type.
+The 'explicit' part is that they create a new merge commit.
+This alters the commit history and explicitly shows where a merge was executed.
+The merge commit content is also explicit in the fact that it shows which commits were the parents of the merge commit.
+Some teams avoid explicit merges because arguably the merge commits add "noise" to the history of the project.`

+**implicit merge via rebase or fast-forward merge**

+`Whereas explicit merges create a merge commit, implicit merges do not.
+An implicit merge takes a series of commits from a specified branch head and applies them to the top of a target branch.
+Implicit merges are triggered by rebase events, or fast forward merges.
+An implicit merge is an ad-hoc selection of commits from a specified branch.`

+**Squash on merge, generally without explicit merge**

+`Another type of implicit merge is a squash.
+A squash can be performed during an interactive rebase.
+A squash merge will take the commits from a target branch and combine or squash them in to one commit.
+This commit is then appended to the HEAD of the merge base branch.
+A squash is commonly used to keep a 'clean history' during a merge.
+The target merge branch can have a verbose history of frequent commits.
+When squashed and merged the target branches commit history then becomes a singular squashed 'branch commit'.
+This technique is useful with git workflows that utilize feature branches.`

+### Recursive Git Merge Strategy Options

+`The 'recursive' strategy introduced above, has its own subset of additional operation options.` **ours**

+`Not to be confused with the Ours merge strategy.
+This option conflicts to be auto-resolved cleanly by favoring the 'our' version.
+Changes from the 'theirs' side are automatically incorporated if they do not conflict.`

+**theirs**

+`The opposite of the 'ours' strategy. the "theirs" option favors the foreign merging tree in conflict resolution.`

+**patience**

+`This option spends extra time to avoid mis-merges on unimportant matching lines.
+This options is best used when branches to be merged have extremely diverged.`

+**diff-algorithim**

+`This option allows specification of an explicit diff-algorithim.
+The diff-algorithims are shared with the git diff command.`

+**`ignore-*ignore-space-change`**</br>
+**`ignore-all-space`**</br>
+**`ignore-space-at-eol`**</br>
+**`ignore-cr-at-eol`**</br>